alumik/alumik.github.io/source/_posts/2022/102-Checking-a-Character-Is-Fullwidth-or-Halfwidth-in-Python.md

 Reference: http://www.unicode.org/reports/tr44/tr44-4.html#Validation_of_Enumerated

 On POSIX platform, the quote characters (`u'“'` and `u'”'`) are considered as ambiguous, which are actually 1 character width in console.
-For console usage, you may try a 3rd-party library urwid:
+For console usage, you may try a 3rd-party library `urwid`:

 ```python
 >>> from urwid.util import str_util